If you think students are done protesting gun violence, get ready for the National School Walkout.

 “We should be horrified, and we’re not anymore.
 It’s American culture.”

-Lane said students should be empowered “to do the walkouts and become leaders in their communities, speaking up when they see inaction.”
+“Empowering students to do the walkouts and become leaders in their communities, speaking up when they see inaction,” Lane said.

 “The federal government can set standards and practices that apply to all states around gun safety.
 But states have the option of passing additional measures to protect their own residents from gun violence,” the website says.